tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 ## Scene data collection

 To reconstruct the scene and find the `base_link` pose, we need to obtain data from one or more scenes.
-In each scene, waypoints are placed in different positions, the sensors record the detections from these waypoints, and using the external camera, photos from the scene, including the waypoints are taken.
+In each scene, waypoints are placed in different positions, the sensors record the detections from these waypoints, and using the external camera, photos from the scene, including the waypoints, are taken.

 The number of required scenes depends on the number of physical waypoints available.
 We recommend at least 5 waypoint positions in total.
 In the provided example, we use 2 waypoints and a total of 3 scenes, which correspond to 6 waypoint positions.
 The placement of the waypoints should be as uniform as possible around the vehicle.

-Note: physically, there are 4 waypoints, but only two are visible to the lidar to calibrate in this example.
+Note: physically, there are 4 waypoints, but only two are visible to the calibration lidar in this example.
 The other waypoints were intended to calibrate side lidars, which we removed from this tutorial.

 ### Scene preparation

-For the first scene, all the tags need to be placed.
+Before the first scene, all the tags need to be placed.
 In the previous guidelines, there are instructions on how to place ground, auxiliar, and wheel tags.
-Once per scene, at the beginning of it, the tag must be placed in their new positions.
-In the example data we provide three scenes (one per rosbag).
-The following images provide a visualization of each scene as it would appear in the default `rviz` profile
+Once per scene, at the beginning of it, the waypoint tags must be placed in their new positions.
+In the example data we provide there are three scenes (one per rosbag).
+The following images provide a visualization of each scene as it would appear in the default `RViz` profile.

 <table>
   <tr>